Printing With Trim Marks

 To print with trim marks:

-1. I recommend using Adobe Acrobat Reader to open the PDF document.
+1. We recommend using Adobe Acrobat Reader to open the PDF document.
 You can download this for free (https://get.adobe.com/uk/reader).

-3. Ensure that scaling is set to 'Actual size'.
+3. Ensure that scaling is set to 'Actual size' in the main 'Print' window.

 4. Click 'Advanced' and click on 'Marks and Bleed' and tick the 'Trim Marks' option and 'OK'.